jhudsl/OTTR_Quizzes/quizzes/quiz_ch1.md

 C) One correct answer here marked with a "C"
 C) A second correct answer here
 m) Mandatory incorrect answers have an "m"
-m) A second mandatory incorrect answer
+m) A second mandatory incorrect answer bwubef
-o) An optional incorrect answer here marked with an "o"
+o) An optional incorrect answer here marked with an "o" buwbefuwe
-o) A second optional incorrect answer here
+o) A second optional incorrect answer here bahbufwef

 {choose-answers: 4}
 ?
 Question example with just a question mark?